FlowFuse/website/src/blog/2024/07/deploying-flowfuse-with-docker.md

 !["Screenshot the terminal showing the updates made in 'docker-compose.yml' file"](./images/docker-compose-update-2.png "Screenshot the terminal showing the updates made in 'docker-compose.yml' file")

-For your understanding, We updated the `flowforge.yml` file to include our domain in the following fields: `domain`, `base_url`, and `broker.public_url`.
-These changes ensure that instance names on Docker platforms prepend your domain, provide the correct URL to access the platform, and specify the URL for devices to connect to the broker if different from `broker.url`.
+The `flowforge.yml` file was updated to include our domain in key fields: `domain`, `base_url`, and `broker.public_url`.
+These adjustments ensure that instance names on Docker platforms incorporate your domain, provide accurate URLs for accessing the platform, and specify the correct URL for devices to connect to the broker if different from `broker.url`.
+Additionally, in the `docker-compose.yml` file, we configured `VIRTUAL_HOST` and `LETSENCRYPT_HOST` to reflect our domain.

-Additionally, in the docker-compose.yml file, we adjusted the `VIRTUAL_HOST` to point to our domain.
+For more details on these configuration changes, refer to the [documentation](/docs/install/docker/#configuring-flowfuse).

 ### Securing Communication with SSL